 Section 162(m) of the Internal Revenue Code places a limit of \$1 million in compensation per year on the amount public companies may deduct with respect to certain executive officers.
-Prior to the Tax Cuts and Jobs Act of 2017 (the "Act"), the Company was able to deduct most of its performance-based executive compensation pursuant to an exception that was repealed by the Act.
-While the Act significantly reduces the amount of compensation we can deduct under Section 162(m), our pay-for-performance philosophy remains central to our compensation program and the MOCC continues to believe that shareholder interests are best served if its discretion and flexibility in structuring and awarding compensation is not restricted even though some compensation awards may have resulted in the past, and are expected to result in the future, in non-deductible compensation expense to the Company.
+Our pay-for-performance philosophy is central to our compensation program, and the MOCC believes shareholder interests are best served if its discretion and flexibility in structuring and awarding compensation is not restricted even though some compensation awards may result in non-deductible compensation expense to the Company.